Xylopyrographer/STAC/STAC/Detailed Change Log.md

 * Add "BigOrangeX" display error as notification that there is no STS connection at all (Camera operator mode only).

-* Add filtering for erroneous connection cases.
+* Add filtering for erroneous `stClient` connection cases.
   * require eight consecutive errors of the same type before the glyph for that error type is displayed.
   * exception is when there is no connection at all to the STS (aka "BigOrangeX"), for which the error glyph is always displayed immediately.
   * all error counters are reset after an error glyph is displayed,